How Movement Helps the Brain

 About the author: Dr. Aili Pogust has worked as a public school teacher, a K-12 supervisor, and a college instructor.
 She has received over 350 hours of literacy training, is a certified certified Brain Gym® Consultant, as well as a certified coach with over 1200 hours of coaching experience.
 In addition to consulting, training, and coaching, Dr. Pogust maintains a private practice for children and adults where she effectively applies the methods developed by the International Educational Kinesiology Foundation which are used today throughout 80 countries.
 She is the author of Communicating with Clarity: A Pocket Guide for Humans.
 Visit Dr. Pogust’s Web site at www.pogustgroup.com.
 You can contact her at email@example.com.

-Click here to listen to Dr. Aili Pogust on Spectrum Podcasts.
+Listen to Dr. Aili Pogust explore this topic in greater detail on Spectrum Podcasts.